kirthevasank/mps/README.md

 collect data so as to achieve a desired goal.
-While there are many algorithms for specialised settings for adaptive DoE (such as optimisation, active learning, level set estimation etc.), MPS aims to provide a general framework that encompasses a broad variety of the problems.
+While there are many algorithms for specialised settings for adaptive DoE (such as optimisation, active learning, level set estimation etc.), MPS aims to provide a general framework that encompasses a broad variety of problems, including those mentioned above.
 To do so, one must specifiy their goal via a reward function.
 For more details, see our [paper](http://www.cs.cmu.edu/~kkandasa/pubs/kandasamyICML19mps.pdf).

+This library
+is compatible with Python2 (>= 2.7) and Python3 (>= 3.5) and has been tested on Linux
+and macOS platforms.

+&nbsp;

 ### Installation \& Getting Started